Books I Read

 Brilliant.
 What makes the book good is its impassioned account of the Africa we need to hear more about: the Africa of schools, weddings, television shows, jokes, politics, family gossip, and idiosyncratic dreams.
 What makes it great are Wainaina’s beautifully elastic sentences that fizz and crackle, pounce on their meanings, stretch and snap back into place, and evoke not only the self-replenishing wonders of childhood but the more complex wonders that follow.
 An outstanding book, bursting with life and full of love.

 An Optimist’s Tour of the Future – Entertaining, readable and mostly astonishing.
-Stevenson explores advances in technology, medicine, and just about everything else, highlighting the incredible possibilities that lie ahead.
-I was blown away by this book.
-Even if only a fraction of the ideas in here come to fruition, there is reason to be optimistic.
+Stevenson discusses advances in technology, medicine, and just about everything else, exploring the incredible possibilities that lie ahead.
+There is a lot here that goes beyond prediction, including moral questions that we will have to deal with if some of these discoveries are made.

 Relevant words from Boing Boing: